rabbitmq/erlang-rpm/README.md

 the minimum required version is **an equivalent of OpenSSL is 1.1**, only provided by Fedora, Rocky Linux, CentOS Stream 8 and CentOS Stream 9.

-## What about Debian-based distributions?
+## Packages for Debian-based Distributions

 Team RabbitMQ also packages [recent Erlang/OTP releases for Debian](https://www.rabbitmq.com/install-debian.html#erlang-repositories) and [a modern Erlang PPA for Ubuntu](https://rabbitmq.com/install-debian.html#apt-launchpad-erlang).